-Advancing Girls Education in Africa actively pursues opportunities to help our graduates continue their learning beyond the four years of secondary school.
+Advancing Girls’ Education in Africa pursues opportunities to help our graduates continue their learning beyond secondary school.

 AGE Africa supports all of our students who qualify for continuing education through the application and admissions processes.
 For these girls, we provide support in the following ways:

-Idah Savala, one of our alumnae, has become the first AGE Africa scholar to graduate from a university.
-She is now among the 1% of women in Malawi with a university degree!
-Idah’s graduation is a tremendous milestone for AGE Africa.
+Idah Savala, an AGE alumnae, was our first scholar to graduate from a university.
+She is now among the 1% of women in Malawi with a university degree.

 Income generating activities

-40% of our alumnae are enrolled in higher education institutions or currently preparing applications (compared to just 11% of female graduates nationwide) and15% are engaged in wage-based employment or income generating activities.
+AGE Africa also supports girls who do not go on to university.
+We do this by providing advising during their job searches or by supporting their tuition costs while repeating their Form 4 year.
+40% of our alumnae are enrolled in higher education institutions or currently preparing applications (compared to just 11% of female graduates nationwide) and 15% are engaged in wage-based employment or income generating activities.